zowe/zowe-cli/zowex/design.md

 ***This client should NOT be used in an environment where multiple individuals use the same system (i.e. a shared Linux server).***

-Our native executable client communicates with the Zowe CLI persistent process (daemon) over a TCP/IP socket.
-An environment variable can set the TCP/IP port for the daemon.
-The environment variable named `ZOWE_DAEMON=<PORT>` is used for the port.
-If that variable is unset, the default is `4000`.
+Our native executable client communicates with the Zowe CLI persistent process (daemon) over named pipes on Windows, and Unix sockets on other operating systems.
+An environment variable can set the named pipe or Unix socket used by the daemon.
+The environment variable named `ZOWE_DAEMON=<PATH>` is used to specify the pipe's name or socket's location.
+If that variable is unset, the default is `<username>\ZoweDaemon` for Windows, and `<homedir>/.zowe-daemon.sock` on other operating systems.

 ## Enabling daemon-mode